acdevick/PCHRAltertFile/README.md

 ## Development Experience
 - Technologies I know
-	-Languages: SQL, C#, Linq, XML, JSON, Java, HTML, CSS, Java Script -Frameworks & Methodologies: .NET, MVVM, WPF, Entity Framework, Scrum, Agile, TDD, NPM, -Software & Dev Tools: Visual Studio, SSMS, API’s, Git, GitHub, Nuget Packages, DevExpress, RedGate, JIRA, Octopus, Team City, Artifactory, Moq, Slack, TFS, cmder, Nlog Microsoft Office Suite
+   - Languages: SQL, C#, Linq, XML, JSON, Java, HTML, CSS, Java Script
+	- Frameworks & Methodologies: .NET, MVVM, WPF, Entity Framework, Scrum, Agile, TDD, NPM,
+	- Software & Dev Tools: Visual Studio, SSMS, API’s, Git, GitHub, Nuget Packages, DevExpress, RedGate, JIRA, Octopus, Team City, Artifactory, Moq, Slack, TFS, cmder, Nlog Microsoft Office Suite
-	-Operating Systems: Windows, Macintosh
+	- Operating Systems: Windows, Macintosh
-- Stole the above right off my resume but here are some things I like -C# is similar to Java what I learned in college, so it being familiar when I started was very helpful.
+- Stole the above right off my resume but here are some things I like
+	- C# is similar to Java what I learned in college, so it being familiar when I started was very helpful.
 I have learned to love it, but it is what I have done the majority of my career.
-	-SQL all our data is in SSMS so I am very proficient in SQL.
+	- SQL all our data is in SSMS so I am very proficient in SQL.
 At my current employer we have a lot of Stored Procedures, and they are trying to get away from this and use more Entity Framework which is great for testing but yet you can do some powerful things in SQL, that I can write in a few min. that are not as easy to translate to EF.
-	-RedGate is awesome it is an extension for SSMS that makes all my SQL work a breeze, auto completes table joins, and has several sweet short cuts for common task, such as copy as in clause, scripting out table creates and many others.
+	- RedGate is awesome it is an extension for SSMS that makes all my SQL work a breeze, auto completes table joins, and has several sweet short cuts for common task, such as copy as in clause, scripting out table creates and many others.
-	-At the same time I really enjoy Linq and EF because I don't have to have all the translating and connection code that a SQL stored Procedure call would need
+	- At the same time I really enjoy Linq and EF because I don't have to have all the translating and connection code that a SQL stored Procedure call would need
 	-I like .Net for all the documentation and support that exists vs. Java Script -Octopus and Team City are new to be but have been amazing to use, we just went through a huge Go Live where we deployed 7 apps all at once and the quick ability to fix a bug and approve the PR then get it into Prod by simply pushing a button was amazing.
 ## Git Commands
--Actually I rarely ever use Git Commands I use the GitHub Extension in Visual Studio but the I have used command line a little bit.
+- Actually I rarely ever use Git Commands I use the GitHub Extension in Visual Studio but the I have used command line a little bit.
-	-Functions I use with the GitHub Extension: Push, Fetch, Pull, Squash, Merge, Commit, Clone, branches etc.
+	- Functions I use with the GitHub Extension: Push, Fetch, Pull, Squash, Merge, Commit, Clone, branches etc.
-	-Commands Line usage
+	- Commands Line usage
-		-git commit -m "message" - Just the standard way to commit changes -git status - see what changed
+		- git commit -m "message" - Just the standard way to commit changes
+		- git status - see what changed
 ## Continuing Education
 -How I learn
 	-Call me weird or old school but sometimes I learn better with a book, whether it be a textbook or a topical book on the subject.
 But for me I want to learn the why and the evolution if how we got to the tools we use today.
 Example like when you learn something in math class the hard way to an answer, then you later learn the short cut.
 You better understand the easy way now that you have been through the hard way first, vs. strait to the easy answer.
 For me this helps because a lot of what you find online is tickets to the easy but when asked why you did it that way you end up not having a good answer, other than I don't know I just stole it online.
 No I am all for stealing solutions online, but if I am learning I like to know how and why they did it a particular way.